advocacy-hero.jpg

 Children's rights are human rights.

 Around the world, every young person has the right to raise their voice on issues that matter to them.
-That’s why ChildFund is committed to protecting and advancing children’s and youth’s rights through advocacy.
-From pushing for holistic, common-sense solutions to foreign assistance to promoting girls' empowerment through the Girls LEAD (Leadership, Engagement, Agency, and Development) Act, we work together with governments, the private sector and civil society to amplify young people’s voices, demand better laws and policies to protect and support young people, and partner with kids and youth to build stronger communities at the local, national and global levels.
+That’s why ChildFund is committed to protecting and advancing children’s and youth’s rights through advocacy--from pushing for holistic, common-sense solutions to foreign assistance and working to make the internet safer for children, to promoting girls' empowerment, civil society and young people themselves to amplify children and youth’s voices, demand better laws and policies to protect and support them, and build stronger communities at the local, national and global levels.

 join-us.png